aiblocks/docs/guides/walkthroughs/how-to-complete-stellar-toml.md

 * The legal name of your organization (`ORG_NAME`), and if your business has one, its official dba (`ORG_DBA`).
 * The HTTPS URL of your organization's official website (`ORG_URL`).
-In order to prove the website is yours, *you must host your stellar.toml on the same domain you list here.*  That way, exchanges and buyers can view the SSL certificate on your website, and feel reasonably confident that you are who you say you are.
+In order to prove the website is yours, *you must host your aiblocks.toml on the same domain you list here.*  That way, exchanges and buyers can view the SSL certificate on your website, and feel reasonably confident that you are who you say you are.
 * A URL to a company logo (`ORG_LOGO`), which will show up next to your organization on exchanges.